dmm-com/vrlab-ccsdk/Documentation~/03-setting-up-the-sdk.md

 Git is required and can be download by [clicking  here](http://git-scm.com/).

+To install the SDK add the following line to the dependenices in your `manifest.json` file:

+    "com.dmm.vrlab.ccsdk": "https://github.com/dmm-com/vrlab-ccsdk.git#v0.1.6",

 ## Template Project

 We prepared a template project that can be used as a base for your new worlds.